Progredi/CakePHP-Htaccess-Guide/README.md

 # CakePHP Htaccess Guide

-A CakePHP-flavoured .htaccess Guide.
+This is a CakePHP-flavoured .htaccess guide and will contain common examples with modifications specifically for CakePHP server admin.
 Please note this is a **WORK IN PROGRESS**.

 ## Documentation